wkerneck/The-League-of-Women-Voters/README.md

 ##            Young.in.2008           Voter.Category                     type
 ##                        0                        0                        0
 ##                       ID                  control                     post
-##                        0                   507735                   507735
+##                        0                        0                        0
 ##                    flyer                  LOWPROP                     city
-##                   507735                        0                        0
+##                        0                        0                        0
 ##                      zip            U_S__CONGRESS                    byear
-##                        0                        0                        1
+##                        0                        0                        0
 ```

-It appears the control, post, and flyer columns have over 50,000 null values.
-This could be a problem on why the results where so
+Ok, we just verified all NA values have been removed from the data set.
+Now we have identified the control population.

 ****************************
 <div id='id-section3'/>
 #### 2.0 Conclusion and Summary